cn/GB2260/spec.md

 The interface MUST have a constructor method to create a new instance:

 ```
-gb2260 = new GB2260(str revision)
+gb2260 = new GB2260(str source)
 ```

-If `revision` is not specified, use the latest data.
+If `source` is not specified, use the latest GB data.

 ### `.get(str code)`